The extended gas-kinetic theory from Pullin equation: the relaxation rates, transport coefficients and model equation: Kinetic Model

 where ${{q}_{0,i}}$ and ${{q}_{1,i}}$ are linear combinations of the translational heat flux ${{q}_{\rm{t},i}}$ and rotational heat flux ${{q}_{\rm{r},i}}$ designed specifically to recover heat flux relaxation rates:

 The new reference distribution function is constructed around the equilibrium distribution and orthogonal polynomials in thermal velocity ${{C}_{i}}$, rotational energy ${{\epsilon }}$, and their corresponding moments ${{q}_{0,i}}$, ${{q}_{1,i}}$.
-To achieve practical application, we now detail the determination of parameters $\tau_{\rm{t}}$, $Z_{\rm{rot}}$, $q_{0,i}$, $q_{1,i}$, and examine both the microscopic relaxation processes and the macroscopic transport coefficients of the new kinetic model equation.
+The parameters in these combinations, including $\tau_{\rm{t}}$, $Z_{\rm{rot}}$, $q_{0,i}$, $q_{1,i}$, are respectively designed to recover the correct relaxation rates of stress, temperature, and heat flux.
+To achieve practical application, we now detail the determination of these parameters and examine both the microscopic relaxation processes and the macroscopic transport coefficients of the new kinetic model equation.